Joie Curve car seat Summary

-Joie Curve – First Impressions
+Joie Curve Car Seat – First Impressions

-Like the Infa Komressor; the Joie Curve car seat has a lever at the front to recline the baby car seat.
+Like the Infa Komressor; the Joie Curve has a lever at the front to recline the baby car seat.
 Parents will notice that this car seat is only an A2 car seat which will only your child rear facing roughly 12 months of age.
 The RRP of the seat is set at $549, as such this is a high priced A2 car seat.

-Joie curve hassle free harness
+Hassle free harness

 The Joie curve seat has a hassle free harness; however you need to loosen the harness; before you can adjust the harness height.

 The recline mechanism of the Joie curve is similar to the recline on Infa car seats, but the Joie Curve only has 3 recline positions available , one for rear facing and two for forward facing.